 ESHRE has established a procedure for developing guidelines, which is described in the "Manual for guideline development" below.

 Applications are preferably made by a SIG coordinator, or in collaboration with a SIG Coordinator.
-ESHRE members wanting to apply for guideline development are encouraged to contact the responsible Special Interest Group, before completing the application form.
+ESHRE members wanting to apply for guideline/recommendations development are encouraged to contact the responsible Special Interest Group, before completing the application form.

 Before any guideline or recommendations document is published, future users are invited to evaluate the adequacy of the document, especially for its methodological quality, its clinical content and its applicability.

 In an open review phase of 6 weeks (4 weeks for recommendations documents), during which the draft document is published on the ESHRE website, anyone can comment on the guideline by submitting a completed reviewers comment form.

 If you are interested in being personally invited to the review of a document in development, please send an e-mail with your name and the guideline/recommendations document that you are interested in to firstname.lastname@example.org (mention “review” in the subject).